LazurasLong/pygenesis/README.md

 This is my first full size project on GitHub!
 Yay, I feel like a shit head because it's just a bunch of if and print statements.
 FML.
 Anyways, if anyone is interested in helping out the development and maybe linking up on discord for a game of WarLite20 that would be cool too! :3

-A link to the WarLite20 Core Rulebook will be added here at the bottom.
+A copy of the WarLite20 Core Rulebook will be added here to the repo as well.

 ## TODO
 1. Alot.